josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - Implements `ICloneable`, `IComparable`, `IComparable<CString>`, `IComparable<String>`, `IEquatable<CString>`,
   `IEquatable<String>` and `IEnumerableSequence<Byte>`.
 - This type is sealed.
+- The `GetHashCode()` produces the same hash code as a `System.String` instance with the equivalent UTF-16 text.
 - Instances of this type can be fixed but not pinned.
 - Instances of this type can be iterated using both `IEnumerable<Byte>` and `ReadOnlySpan<Byte>.Enumerator`.
 - Range operations can be used on instances of this type.